 How to Get the Best from Supplier Audits

-If you have any problems please contact marketing@diligentpharma.com
+If you have any problems accessing these resources please contact marketing@diligentpharma.com

 Qualification evaluation has to be a team effort between Quality and the appropriate internal Functional SME’s.
 Quality Assurance is the appropriate owner of this process as the most knowledgeable of Regulatory Compliance Requirements.
 However, the internal Functional SME’s must partner with QA to ensure the appropriate scope is evaluated that aligns with the future scope of work that may be outsourced to a particular vendor.